tutorgen/hpit_services/server/assets/docs.md

 - `python3 manager.py remove plugin <name>` will help you remove plugins with the specified name.
 - `python3 manager.py add tutor <name> <subtype>` will help you create tutors with the specified name and subtype.
 - `python3 manager.py remove tutor <name>` will help you remove tutors with the specified name.
+- `python3 manager.py assets` will compile frontend assets together into a single file to ready for production deployments.
+- `python3 manager.py debug` will run the HPIT server in debug mode and WILL NOT start any plugins or tutors.
+- `python3 manager.py docs` copies this documentation file to the server assets directory.
+- `python3 manager.py routes` lists all the routes that the HPIT Server/Router exposes to the web.
+- `python3 manager.py syncdb` syncs the data model with the administration database.(PostgreSQL or Sqlite3)
+- `python3 manager.py test` runs the suite of tests for components within HPIT.

 ## The tutor and plugin configuration

-The goals behind the HPIT manager is to give TutorGen a way to create and destory large amount of entities for testing and evaluation of the software.
+The goals behind the HPIT manager is to give TutorGen a way to create and destroy large amount of entities for testing and evaluation of the software.
 Creating a new hpit entity (tutor/plugin) adds it to the 'configuration.json'.
 Removing an hpit entity removes it from the 'configuration.json' file.
-All entities within the configuration specify 4 things:
+All entities within the configuration specify 6 things:

     1. Whether it is a tutor or plugin (by virtue of being in the tutor or plugin list)
     2. active - Whether the plugin is currently running.
 (True if it is)
     3. name - The name of the entity.
 This is how the entity will register itself with HPIT.
     4. type - The subtype of the entity. e.g. 'example' or 'knowledge_tracer'

-You normally will not need to edit this file by hand.
-It is recommended that you change the configuration with the `python3 manager.py` add and remove commands instead.
+    5. entity_id - The assigned Entity ID you got from creating the plugin or tutor in the administration panel.
+    6. api_key - The assigned API Key you got from creating the plugin or tutor in the administration panel.

 ## Settings for Clients and Servers